Harshit-Dhanwalkar/Lassajous_curve/README.md

 This code is part of a larger script that generates and animates Lissajous curves.
 The remaining part of the script, which is not shown here, would likely involve a loop over the `parameters` list to generate the curves, and a call to an animation function such as `animation.FuncAnimation` to create the animations.

-For more information about Lissajous curves, see the [Wikipedia page](https://en.wikipedia.org/wiki/Lissajous_curve).
+For more information about Lissajous curves, see the [Wiki:Lissajous_curve](https://en.wikipedia.org/wiki/Lissajous_curve).